 You can also try a clay mask at home.
 This product will help pull out the impurities in your pores, preventing them from creating more blackheads and whiteheads.

 One of the most potent preventative treatments of all is regular, gentle exfoliation.
 Chemical exfoliants are excellent for helping to draw out excess oil, dirt and clearing up breakouts.
 You can use mild acids such as glycolic acid and salicylic acid to draw out these impurities, but be careful not to overdo it!

 If you have any concerns about your skin or think it might be congested, make sure you talk to a dermatologist!

 However, if you are waiting for a magic pill to solve all of your problems, we don't have one!
 But, we can give you some little-known tricks and home-based treatments you’ll be thankful for!

 READ: Best Hard Wax for Easy Hair Removal

 How Do You Get Rid Of Congested Skin?

-Some little known tricks to get rid of congested skin are:
+Some of the easiest ways to get rid of congested skin are to…

 - Drink Water!